Shop now & save up to 80% on medication

 Who It’s For

-This insulin aspart cartridge is indicated to improve glycemic control in adults and pediatric patients with diabetes mellitus.
-It is not suitable during episodes of hypoglycemia or for anyone with a known hypersensitivity to insulin aspart or formulation excipients.
+This medicine is indicated to improve glycemic control in adults and children with diabetes mellitus.
+It is typically used as prandial (mealtime) insulin with a basal insulin.
+People with known hypersensitivity to insulin aspart should not use it.
+Do not use during episodes of low blood sugar.

 Dosage and Usage